 * * *

 (g) No interference with use of City Rights-of-Way.
-All Communications Facilities shall be placed, maintained or Collocated so as not to unreasonably interfere with the use of the City's Rights-of-Way by the public and with the rights of property owners who adjoin the City’s Rights-of-Way, and with the rights and convenience of property owners who adjoin any of the City's Rights-of-Way.
+All Communications Facilities shall be placed, maintained or Collocated so as not to unreasonably interfere with the use of the City's Rights-of-Way by the public and with the rights of property owners who adjoin the City’s Rights-of-Way, to the extent allowed by applicable state law including, without limitation, section 33.407(7), Florida Statutes and with the rights and convenience of property owners who adjoin any of the City's Rights-of-Way.
 The use of trenchless technology (i.e., directional bore method) for the installation of Underground Communications Facilities in the City's Rights-of-Way as well as joint trenching or the collocation of facilities in existing conduit is strongly encouraged, and should be employed wherever feasible.

 * * *